promesante/accounts-api/README.md

    :result {:amount 1000.0 :description "test" :balance 11000.0}}
 ```

-The only key new in this endpoint is `:tx-data`: `prepare-update` interceptors leave data there, "prepared" for `update` interceptors to actually run the corresponding Datomic transaction:
+The only key new in this endpoint is `:tx-data`: `prepare-update` interceptors leave data there, "prepared" for `update` interceptors to actually run the corresponding Datomic transaction.

 ## Usage ##